tlapack/tlapack/README.md

             https://bitbucket.org/weslleyspereira/blaspp/branch/tlapack
             https://bitbucket.org/weslleyspereira/lapackpp/branch/tlapack

+## Documentation

+The documentation of \<T\>LAPACK is generated using Doxygen.
+The documentation is available online at https://tlapack.github.io/tlapack.
+Alternatively, you can generate the documentation in your local machine.
+To do so, follow the steps below:

++ Install Doxygen in your local machine.
+See the [Doxygen installation page](https://www.doxygen.nl/download.html) for more details.

++ In the top directory of \<T\>LAPACK, run `doxygen docs/Doxyfile` to generate the \<T\>LAPACK documentation via Doxygen in your local machine.

+Additional information about the software can be found in the [Wiki pages of the project](https://github.com/tlapack/tlapack/wiki).

+## Contributing

+Please read [CONTRIBUTING.md](https://github.com/tlapack/tlapack/blob/master/CONTRIBUTING.md) for details on how to contribute to \<T\>LAPACK.

 ## Testing

 \<T\>LAPACK is continuously tested on Ubuntu, MacOS and Windows using GNU compilers.
-See the latest test results in the (Github Actions)[https://github.com/tlapack/tlapack/actions/workflows/cmake.yml] webpage for \<T\>LAPACK.
+See the latest test results in the [Github Actions](https://github.com/tlapack/tlapack/actions/workflows/cmake.yml) webpage for \<T\>LAPACK.
 The tests split into three categories:

 + Test routines in [test/src](test/src) using